inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 invenio-cli demo --containers
 ```

-You can now get a full sense for what InvenioRDM offers and explore.
+You can now get a full sense for what InvenioRDM offers.
+Explore!

 ## Running Invenio commands